pablocast/gbbai-azure-ai-foundry-multi-agents/README.md

 ### Get the Total Tokens from Azure AI Foundry Project Monitoring
 ![Connect](utils/media/ai-insights.jpg)

-   - This dashboard shows total token consumption for the sample conversations in [here](./config/user_inputs.py)
+   - This dashboard shows total token consumption for the sample conversations in [here](./config/user_inputs.py).
+This tokens include all calls to the Azure Open AI Service made by the multi agent chat.

 ## 💣 8.
 Deleting Infrastructure